dexark/react-antd-admin/README.md

-# te2-prototype
+# react-antd-admin
-This is a prototype of the Transparency Engine 2.0 webapp, based off [admin-antd-react](http://admin-antd-react.liqingsong.cc/)
+This is a admin portal prototype using React TS and Antd Pro, based off [admin-antd-react](http://admin-antd-react.liqingsong.cc/)